Annedrew/bamboo/README.md

 - A: Technospere matrix
 - I: Identity matrix
 - $f$: Functional unit
+- g: Inventory

 ## ✨ Features
 - Perform LCA based on input-output databases (such as EXIOBASE), using Brightway.
-  - Perform LCA with only background database, or combined with a customizable foreground.
+  - Perform LCA using only EXIOBASE as background system, or using EXIOBASE combined with a customizable foreground system.
-    - The matrix is ​​arranged like this:
+    - The corresponding matrices are arranged like this:
     The foreground system is constructed from four matrices: `fgbg`, `fgfg`, `bgfg`, and `bifg`.
 These matrices are named to reflect their row and column positions.
 Specifically:
+      - `fgfg`: This is the square matrix representing the foreground system.
+It includes exchanges from foreground (fg) to foreground (fg).
-      - `fgbg`: This is the matrix locate the foreground row first, then the background column.
-It indicates the amount of exchange that takes from background to foreground.
-Normally, there is no such exchange.
-So, by default this matrix is all zero.
+      - `fgbg`: This is the matrix representing all exchanges from the foreground (fg) system to the background (bg) system.
+Normally, this matrix is empty because the background system (database) is pre-defined and thus does not have inputs form the user-defined foreground system.
+So, by default this matrix is all zeros.
-      - `fgfg`: This is the matrix locate the foreground row first, then the foreground column.
-It indicates the amount of exchange that takes from foreground to foreground.
-      - `bgfg`: This is the matrix locate the background row first, then the foreground column.
-It indicates the amount of exchange that takes from foreground to background.
+      - `bgfg`: This is the matrix representing all exchanges from the background (bg) to the foreground (fg) system.
+For example, this could be the input of “EU28-Energy” to an activity in the foreground system.
-      - `bifg`: This is the matrix locate the biosphere emission row first, then the foreground column.
-It indicates the amount of exchange that takes from foreground to biosphere.
+      - `bifg`: This is the matrix representing all the biosphere (bi) exchanges in the foreground (fg) system.
     ![matrices figure](./assets/matrices_figure.png)
 - Uncertainty Analysis for input-output databases.
-  - `uniformly`: This strategy add the same type/value of the uncertainty to a matrix, but you can add uncertainty for all matricies or only one/two of the matrices.
+  - `uniformly`: This strategy assumes that all exchanges have the same uncertainty(that is type of distribution, location, and scale).
+It adds this uncertainty information to all exchanges to both biosphere and technosphere matrices or the user can specify to add uncertainty only to one of them.
-  - `columnwise`: This strategy add the same type/value of the uncertainty to the same column of a matrix, different column can have different type/value of uncertainty.
-To use this stragety, your uncertainty input should be defined in the file.
+  - `columnwise`: This strategy adds the same uncertainty information to each exchange of a specific column of a matrix, but different uncertainty information to each column of a matrix.
+Different columns can thus have different uncertainty(that is type of distribution, location, and scale).
+To use this strategy, the uncertainty information should be defined in the user input file ([foreground_system_2.csv](notebooks/data/foreground_system_2.csv)).
-  - `itemwise`: This strategy add different type/value of the uncertainty different element in the matrix.
-To use this stragety, your uncertainty input should be defined in the file.
+  - `itemwise`: This strategy adds different uncertainty(that is type of distribution, location, and scale) to different exchanges.
+To use this strategy, the uncertainty information should be defined in the user input file ([foreground_system_2.csv](notebooks/data/foreground_system_2.csv)).

   **NOTICE:**
     - Supported uncertainty type: 0, 1, 2, 3, 4 (Check [here](https://stats-arrays.readthedocs.io/en/latest/#mapping-parameter-array-columns-to-uncertainty-distributions) to select your uncertainty type.)